KeithIMyers/chromiumos-docs/containers_and_vms.md

 ### 32-bit ARM CPUs

-Getting virtual machines working under 32-bit ARM cpus is difficult, non-standard, and requires coordination with the firmware.
+Getting virtual machines working under 32-bit ARM CPUs is difficult, non-standard, and requires coordination with the firmware.
 Unfortunately, Chrome OS firmware tended to not configure the extensions.
-We do not plan on supporting these systems, especially since they all tended to have smaller amounts of storage & RAM.
+We do not plan on supporting these systems, especially since they all tended to have smaller amounts of storage and RAM.

 You can look up the board name in our public [device list].